-If your Webelos or Boy Scouts are working on first aid requirements, you can add in some fun by making a fake wound on a “victim” or two.
+If your Webelos or Scouts BSA are working on first aid requirements, you can add in some fun by making a fake wound on a “victim” or two.
 The gross out factor is almost guaranteed to keep the Scouts more interested.

 You might need to practice making a wound beforehand to make it look right.
 But even if it isn’t perfect, they will still appreciate it.